-1.1.9.1 Internal Stop - Internal stop is a control state "mode" command $(1400_8)$ .
+1.1.9.1 Internal Stop - Internal stop is a control state "mode" command (1400_8) .
 When the display stops, the DAC has already been incremented and points to the location after the stop code.
 The PDP-8 skips if the internal stop flag is on and IOT 171 is given.
 IOT 164 with the AC = 0 causes the display to resume from this point.

 1.1.9.2 External Stop - The PDP-8 IOT 154, with AC bits 0 and 4 at 0, causes the display to stop.
 When the display stops, the external stop flag is set and interrupts the computer if the interrupt system is on.
 The time lapse between the IOT and the display stop is dependent upon the display command being executed when IOT 154 is given.
 The rule is that the entire command will be executed before the display is stopped.
-If the command is a two-word instruction like jump, pimp, or vector, or point mode command, both words are pulled out of memory and executed before the display stops.
+If the command is a two-word instruction like jump, pjmp, or vector, or point mode command, both words are pulled out of memory and executed before the display stops.
+The next data word is also transferred to the display and the DAC incremented, but the command is not executed.
 This allows simple resuming of the sequence even if the display is used in the interim.
 The external stop flag causes the PDP-8 to skip when IOT 151 is given (with AC bits 0 and 4 at 0).
-The display sequence can be resumed by giving IOT 174.
+The display sequence can be resumed by giving IOT 174, if the display has not been used in the interim.